LibertyDSNP/spec/pages/Identity/Overview.md

 # Identity

-This spec is intended to cover the concept of identity within the protocol and how we represent it.
+This specification is intended to cover the concept of identity within the protocol and how we represent it.
 It may include ideas for interfacing with external identity systems, methods to upgrade the identity system in the future and potential user authorization systems.

 ## Specification Status